 Create a Purchase Price

-- Navigate to Accounting Home and under the Orders & Inventory section, click Products.
+- Navigate to Accounting Home and click the Setup tab.
+Then, under the Master menu, click Products.

-Note: To see a list view of Purchase Prices select Product Purchase Prices from the Orders & Inventory section.
+Note: To see a list view of Purchase Prices select Product Purchase Prices from the Master menu.
 You can also create a new Purchase Price directly from the list view.

 - Select a list view (other than the Recently Viewed list view).